 Before we dive into the full guide we have to make sure to begin your plan by knowing what bulbs styles will work best for your plan along with the best ways to utilize those lights in the most efficient and useful ways possible.

 There are several different options of LED bulb shapes and styles that can all have their own advantages and disadvantages based on how and where you would like to use them.

-It is important to note that there are both residential and premium strings that will differ in their durability and components.
-Typically you can expect premium lights to have a heavier gauge wire (20g instead of 22g) and to also connect with a co-axial connection system, giving you a water-tight connection that will not pull apart.
-Residential lights will mostly come with a shorter warranty, however they will almost always be cheaper than premium strings.
+It’s important to note that there two types of string lights that will differ in their durability and components.
+Typically you can expect the commercial grade light strings to have a heavier gauge wire (20g instead of 22g) and to also connect with a co-axial connection system, giving you a water-tight connection that will not pull apart.
+Premium grade light strings will come with standard male and female end plugs.

 This traditional bulb style, will give you that classic look, but with all the energy saving benefits of LED.
 They are available in a wide variety of colors: red, gold, orange, blue, pink, purple, green, warm white, pure white, 3-Multi (red, green, and warm white), and 5-Multi are all available on green wire, and warm white and pure white are also available on white wire.
 Mid-sized trees or bushes, porches or deck railings, and garland or wreaths are the best places to hang this style of bulb for the best results.

 This small but super-bright bulb style, will give you that classic dot of light, with even light output – no matter which way the bulb is facing.
 They are available in a wide variety of colors: red, gold, orange, blue, pink, purple, green, warm white, pure white and 5-mult are all available on green wire, and warm white and pure white are also available on white wire.
 The 5MM bulb style is great for wrapping trees, small to mid-sized bushes, or to light garland and wreaths.